mathworks/vehicle-model-predictive-control/README.md

 The users can refer this model to perform path tracking applications for a given waypoints.
 The results can be visualized in a 2D plot that compares the obtained and the reference trajectory.

+## Folders
+1_MPC_Figure_Eight: Contains model to implement a mpc to drive the vehicle through a figure eight course with a constant velocity.

+2_MPC_USHighway: Contains a model to implements a mpc to drive the vehicle through the US Highway scene.

 ## Model

+### mpcEightCourse.slx
+The model implements a model predictive control to drive the vehicle through a figure eight course.

 ### mpcHighway.slx
 The model implements a model predictive control to drive the vehicle through the US Highway scene.